 - assist their department users to remediate insecure configuration if discovered (e.g. window update has paused)

-- work with ITSC for major upgrade (e.g. Window10 version reaching EOL)
+- work with ITSC for major upgrade (e.g. Windows 10/11 version reaching end-of-life)

 - handle security alerts (e.g. machine infected by malware)